SirProgram/AWSPersonalProject/README.md

 This will build the classes, run the tests and build a jar file under `target/personal-webapp.jar`

 #### Current Usage
 Currently the jar file is best used as a library.
-The file 'FullEndToEnd' in the test package demonstrates a way to deploy an application to s3, and then have a spot instance start up and start running the software.
+The file `FullEndToEnd` in the test package demonstrates a way to deploy an application to s3, and then have a spot instance start up and start running the software.